heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 You can represent your application protocol using a sequence diagram.

 You can use [PlantUML](https://plantuml.com/), [Draw.io](https://draw.io/) or
-any other tools you want to create your diagrams.
+any other tools you want to create your diagrams (even a simple pen and paper!).

 This protocol will be used in a future chapter to implement the game.

+> [!IMPORTANT]
+>
+> You might not be able to fill all sections of the protocol yet.
+It is totally
+> fine as we have not seen TCP and UDP yet.
+Do not worry if some sections are
+> empty or if you do not have all the information to fill them (such as the
+> transport protocols).
+>
+> You will go back to this protocol in a future chapter to complete it.

 ### Define the application protocol for the _"Temperature monitoring"_ application